The history of military aircraft insignia

 The First World War accelerated military aircraft development, and saw the first combat between aircraft.
 This necessitated a coherent form of national identification, not just for opposing aircraft but also for ground troops, who would wish to know whether overflying machines were friend or foe.
 By the end of the war the system was well recognised, but there were problems.
 Many Allied airmen disliked the painting of what looked like a target on the side of their aircraft.
 All military aviators were uncomfortable with the idea of sitting exactly between two wing markings, again making the man obvious target.
 The white parts of insignia negated the principles of camouflage, and at the very end of the war these were eliminated for night use.

-Many countries such as the UK disposed of white from their roundel during the first world war
+Many countries such as the UK disposed of white from their roundel during the war

 During the Second World War white areas were again reduced or eliminated, and in the Pacific area red markings were painted out owing to possible confusion with Japanese markings.
 Neutral countries which felt the need to underline their position used much bolder versions of their insignia.